Here are a list of easy to understand, not too technical electromagnetic field (EMF) definitions.

 An electrical current that changes strength and direction of flow with a certain regular cycle.
 For example, 60 Hertz alternating current (AC) is an electrical current that changes its polarity (from positive to negative and back to positive; a complete cycle) sixty times per second.

 A unit of measure for electric current.
 Amperes or amps are quantity.
 Thought of in terms of water, amps are like gallons or buckets (volts are the pressure – see below).

 Amplitude is the measurement of the maximum of peak displacement compared to the zero rest level, that’s to say its the height of the wave.
 The unit of amplitude varies with the kind of waves we are talking about.
 E.g. The amplitude of an electric field is measured in V/m.

 An antenna is a conductor that can send and receive EMFs such as microwave, radio or satellite signals.
 A high-gain antenna increases signal strength, a low-gain antenna receives or transmits over a wide angle.
-Also called an aerial.
+This metal device is also called an aerial.

 Attenuation is the opposite of amplification.
-It means reduction in signal strength.
+It means reduction in signal strength by losing gradually flux intensity.
 For RF shielding products the attenuation is commonly expressed in decibels (dB) at a certain frequency because the attenuation changes according to the frequency.

 The attenuation specification for a shielding material indicates how much radiation penetrates through the shield.

 It is a metallic bar or a strip, with screw connections for either neutral or grounding conductors.
 The busbar is used for local high current power distribution.

 As far as electricity goes in the US this refers to the National Electrical Code (NEC), which is revised every three years.
 This is a safety practice adopted by the states and not a federal law.